NXT UK TV preview: The card for Thursday's Peacock show - Pro Wrestling Dot Net

 The following matches and events are advertised for Thursday’s NXT UK television show.

-Powell’s POV: The July 28 show will be headlined by Ilja Dragunov vs. Wolfgang for the NXT UK Championship.
-NXT UK streams Thursday afternoons at 3CT/4ET on Peacock and WWE Network internationally.
-Dot Net contributor Laurence Gibbons’ written reviews are available on Saturdays.
+Powell’s POV: NXT UK streams Thursday afternoons at 3CT/4ET on Peacock and WWE Network internationally.
+Dot Net contributor Laurence Gibbons’ written reviews are available over the weekend.

 Be the first to comment